Robust inference for threshold regression models: Robust Confidence Regions

-The conclusions of Theorem \ref{Th:AD_cube} suggests that Gonzalo and Wolf's $(2005)$ subsampling procedure might not be correct as they use the normalization $n^{1/2}$ instead of the correct one $n^{1/3}$.
+Theorem \ref{Th:AD_cube} suggests that Gonzalo and Wolf's $(2005)$ subsampling procedure would be correct if they had used the normalization $ n^{1/3}$ instead of the incorrect one $n^{1/2}$.
 On the other hand, it is worth mentioning that Seo and Linton $\left( 2007\right) $ considered the smoothed least squares estimator for the same setup.
-The convergence rate for their smoothed least squares estimator for $\gamma $ was slower than our cube root rate under their assumptions for the smoothing parameter.
+The convergence rate for their smoothed least squares estimator for $\gamma $ was slower than our cube-root rate under their assumptions for the smoothing parameter.